Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Wire for Stemming: When it comes to stemming a paper flower, arranging them on a wreath, or in bouquets, you need a reliable floral wire for your blooms.

-I have always been happy using 18-gauge wire.
-It is strong enough that your flower won’t droop and flexible enough that you can bend it as needed.
+I’ve always been happy using 18-gauge wire.
+It’s strong enough that your flower won’t droop, yet flexible enough that you can bend it as needed.
 In some cases, you may need a thinner wire for more delicate blooms or paper leaves.
-In that case, I recommend a 22 gauge wire.
+In that case, I recommend a 24-gauge or 22-gauge wire.

-You may also need to have some needlenose pliers and wire clippers on hand.
+When using floral wires, you’ll also need to have some needle-nose pliers and wire clippers on hand.
 I like this plier and clipper set here.

 Floral Tape: To cover your wire with a more finished look, opt for floral tape in a variety of colors.